Tokyo: Climate

+Offshore territories

 The climates of Tokyo's offshore territories vary significantly from those of the city.
 The climate of Chichijima in Ogasawara village is on the boundary between the tropical savanna climate (Köppen classification: Aw) and the tropical rainforest climate (Köppen classification: Af).
 It is approximately 1,000. km south of the Greater Tokyo Area, resulting in much different climatic conditions.
 Tokyo's easternmost territory, the island of Minamitorishima in Ogasawara village, is in the tropical savanna climate zone (Köppen classification: Aw).
 Tokyo's Izu and Ogasawara islands are affected by an average of 5.4 typhoons a year, compared to 3.1 in mainland Kantō.